thetillhoff/workshop/docs/labs/lab_0/1_hands_on.md

 git clone https://github.com/thetillhoff/statista-aws-advanced-workshop
 ```

 You'll later find the application in the `todo-service` folder.
-Feel free to make a copy, or just work from the repository root folder.
+The root of the repository will be the working directory for the rest of this workshop.

 ## Install AWS-CDK